 2https://education.github.com/pack

 5 Contract

-Once you have fully read thru and understood the policies laid out here, please fill out this form.
+Once you have fully read thru and understood the policies laid out here, please fill out the course collaboration form.
 You will not receive grades for assignments until we have it on file.